Pasinaudok mūsų pasiūlymu nariams ir sutaupyk!Apsipirkti dabar

 Milan explains that even the droop nose feature was a functional decision.

-“The issue is that when you’re coming into land, the pilots can’t see the runway because the nose is so long and the angle of approach is steep.
+“The issue is that when you’re coming in to land, the pilots can’t see the runway because the nose is so long and the angle of approach is steep.
 This is where the droop nose came from.”

 A Concorde flight test in November 1970 where you can see the droop nose.
 Image credit: Photos Airbus Heritage France

-The shape is called a Delta wing from the Greek letter Delta (Δ).
+The shape is called a delta wing from the Greek letter Delta (Δ).

 “The wing is something we spent a lot of time on,” says Milan.
 “The whole midsection of the aircraft is built sideways, so the brick studs are not in their usual orientation.
 That allowed us to create a strong wing, and it also allowed us to get a smooth underside to the LEGO model.”